Brain Aneurysms and AVMs

 The weeks immediately following the hemorrhage are most important since that is the period when complications occur and re-rupture most likely.

-Surgeons may be able to repair or clip the ruptured aneurysm to reduce the risk of additional bleeding.
+Neurosurgery may be able to repair or clip the ruptured aneurysm to reduce the risk of additional bleeding.
 They may also repair additional unbroken aneurysms if possible.

-If direct surgery is too risky, endovascular surgery may be performed to insert tiny coils or balloons to stop the blood flow.
+If direct neurosurgery is too risky, endovascular surgery may be performed to insert tiny coils or balloons to stop the blood flow.
 Other treatment includes complete bed rest and medications for headaches, seizures or other problems.

 Treatment may include speech, physical and occupational therapy, depending on the neurologic injury.